 About Fearless Parent™

-Fearless Parent™ is the thinking person’s daily dose of nonconformist, innovative, and evidence-based news about health, wellness, green living, and holistic parenting choices.
+The Fearless Parent™ is inquiring, innovative, and evidence-based about our health, wellness, green living, and holistic parenting choices.

-Children can heal and thrive but the answers will not come by doing what you are told.
+Children can heal and thrive but the answers will not come by doing what we are told.

 The medical system is paternalistic and fear is its currency.
 The way forward is to walk past the gatekeepers.
 Defy convention.
 Dare to hope.
 Trust your heart.
 Use your head.
 Find your tribe.
 Be fearless.